vukics/cppqed/doc/tutorial.rst

   evolve(psi,system,pe,tmptools::Vector<1,2>());

-We simply have to list in my compile-time vector the frees that consist one party.
+We simply have to list in the compile-time vector :class:`tmptools::Vector` the frees that consist one party.
 Of course in this case this is equivalent to :class:`tmptools::Vector`\ ``<0>``.
 Later I may invent a better name for the vector when used for this special purpose.

 The negativity will appear as a last column in the output, separated by a tab character from the rest.